 The University of Akron offers a well-rounded student program of extra-curricular activities through such organizations as the Student Council, Women's League, Y.W.C.A., The Akron Buchtelite (student newspaper), The Tel-Buch (student yearbook), athletics for men and women, departmental clubs, sororities and fraternities.
-The program is facilitated by the Student Building lounge, cafeteria, dining room, and recreation rooms.
+The program is facilitated by the Student Building lounge, cafeteria, dining room, recreation rooms and publications offices.